Reewr/promise-phantom/docs/webpage.md

 ### page.onLoadStarted(handler)
 [onLoadStarted](http://phantomjs.org/api/webpage/handler/on-load-started.html)

-This callback is invoked when the page sarts the loading.
+This callback is invoked when the page starts the loading.
 There is no argument passed to the callback.

 **Kind**: instance method of <code>[Page](#Page)</code>